You are here, which probably means you are searching best daniel Kaluuya movies and tv shows. Well, if that’s the case, you are in the right place.

 “A film about heists that is a serious heist, Widows is brilliantly tension-packed and incredibly relevant.”

 Sicario was released in 2015.
-It follows a determined FBI Special Agent, Kate Macer (Emily Blunt), as she is a part of an elite task force to take down one of the most notorious leaders in the Mexican drug cartel.
+It follows a determined FBI Special Agent, Kate Macer (Emily Blunt), as she is part of an elite task force to take down one of the most notorious leaders in the Mexican drug cartel.
 Kaluuya plays Reggie Wayne, Mercer’s partner, who joins her on the task team.

 The two are partnered by veteran experts Matt Graver (Josh Brolin) and Alejandro Gillick (Benicio Del Toro), whose tactics Macer does not always agree with.
 Sicario received a hefty amount of critical acclaim, as evident by the Metascore of the film, and it was nominated for Oscar, BAFTA, and Critics’ Choice Award nominations (among other awards).